cloudmesh/useful-introduction_to_cloud-2015/docs/source/accounts/accounts.rst

        For written material, see section
        :ref:`s-account-create-account`.

 If you attend a class the above video is probably sufficient.
-However, it laks some tetails.
 If you like to know more, please see the videos bellow.
 As you do not have to create a project so you can skip this video.

 General videos
 ----------------------------------------------------------------------